davidbobek/6th_semester/Biological_Foundations_Of_Informatics/Lecture_1/Lecture_1.md

 - a cell is the smallest unit of life

 ## What are Histones and Nucleosomes?
-- Histones are proteins that help organize DNA into a compact structure caed a nucleosome
+- Histones are proteins that help organize DNA into a compact structure called a nucleosome
 - Nucleosomes are a wrapped DNA around a core of histone proteins
     - ![alt text](imgs/image-2.png)